minetest-lover/minetest-lover/README.md

-I'm just a random dude that loves everything minetest
+I'm just a random dude that loves everything minetest.

 <!---
 minetest-lover/minetest-lover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.